 Pay your dime on time.
 Make your loan payments on time or your credit score could suffer!
 If you know your payment will be late, contact your lender immediately to discuss your situation.
 Even if you apply for a deferment or forbearance, continue making payments on your student loan until you receive confirmation that your request has been processed and approved.

 Talk it up.
 Communicate with your lender regularly.
-Remember to notify your lender of any changes in your name, address or ability to repay.
+Remember to notify your lender/loan servicer of any changes in your name, address or ability to repay.

 Revamp your repayment.
 The right payment plan makes successful loan repayment easier.
-Contact your leander to explore alternate repayment plans and choose the one that's right for your situation.
-Bear in mind that flexible repayment programs, like deferment and forbearence, aren't automatic; if you need help, you have ask for it.
+Contact your lender/loan servicer to explore alternate repayment plans and choose the one that's right for your situation.
+Bear in mind that flexible repayment programs, like deferment and forbearance, aren't automatic; if you need help, you have ask for it.

 Don’t discard documents.
 Keep copies of all loan correspondence.
 Create a "my student loan" file to hold statements, notices and other important documents.

 Ask questions!
 This is your money we're talking about, so don't be afraid to ask for help or for more information when you just don't get it.
-Call the financial aid department, your lender or your guarantor.
+Call the financial aid department or your loan servicer.